About Us – Sophia Taylor and On The Scent

 About On The Scent

-Our classes are held in the East Anglian village of Great Ashfield which is situated between Bury St. Edmunds and Stowmarket in Suffolk, we are drawing clients from Lincolnshire, Cambridgeshire, Norfolk, Essex and London and in 2012 we had a client travel from Germany over night to attend one of my Friday morning Classes whilst on her way to meet her family, this was very humbling.
+Our classes are held in the East Anglian village of Great Ashfield which is situated between Bury St. Edmunds and Stowmarket in Suffolk, we are drawing clients from Lincolnshire, Cambridgeshire, Norfolk, Essex and London and in 2012 we had a client travel from Germany over night to attend one of the Friday morning Classes whilst on her way to meet her family, this was very humbling.